 - Some film and screen activity

-- Activities that are part of the core business of a Tertiary Education Organisation (TEO), Territorial Local Authority (TLA) or Council Controlled Organisation (CCO)
+- Activities that are part of the core business of a Tertiary Education Organisation (TEO), Territorial Local Authority (TLA) or Council Controlled Organisation (CCO).

 How often can you apply?

-You can submit one application to Annual Arts Grants 2022/23.
-You cannot receive Annual Arts Grants and Arts Grants funding in the same financial year.
-If you apply to Annual Arts Grants 2022/23, you cannot apply to an Arts Grants 2022/23 funding round unless you have already been notified that your Annual Arts Grants application is unsuccessful.
+If you apply to Annual Arts Grants 2023/24, you cannot apply to an Arts Grants 2023/24 funding round unless you have already been notified that your Annual Arts Grants application is unsuccessful.

 Reapplying for a previously declined project

 We offer the opportunity to resubmit a previously declined project only under limited circumstances.
-See Guidelines - Reapplying for a previously declined project.
+See Guidelines - Reapplying for a previously declined project

 The Annual Arts Grants application form includes the following sections: